The free whisky newsletters listed below each have the first page shown.

 I now look at the Spey “Tenne” single malt whisky from the Speyside distillery.
 As the name of the whisky suggests, this is a Speyside region whisky from a distillery of the same name.

-This whisky spend the bulk of its life in Bourbon casks and then spends the last six months in Tawny Port casks, which is where it gets its red color and also much of its fruit flavor from.
+This whisky spends the bulk of its life in Bourbon casks and then spends the last six months in Tawny Port casks, which is where it gets its red color and also much of its fruit flavor from.

 As single malt scotch whiskies go this is relatively young at around 8-years-old.